-Panasonic G9 versus Sony A7
+Panasonic G9 vs Sony A7

-The Panasonic Lumix DC-G9 and the Sony Alpha A7 are two enthusiast cameras that were announced, respectively, in November 2017 and October 2013.
+The Panasonic Lumix DC-G9 and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in November 2017 and October 2013.
 Both the G9 and the A7 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and a full frame (A7) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Panasonic G9 vs Sony A7